amitdoda1983/ERA-S6/README.md

 2. use of only 3x3 kernels for expansion
 3. use of 1x1 for channel reduction
 4. Max pool layers to reduce the channel size.
+5. Average pooling layer in the last to reduce the channel to single value.
-5. No padding, no stride.
+6. No padding, no stride.
-6. Small dropout to generalize.
+7. Small dropout to generalize.
-7. Batch Normalailzation to converge faster.
+8. Batch Normalailzation to converge faster.
-8. Smaller batch size = 16 to have relatively more weight updates in an epoch
+9. Smaller batch size = 16 to have relatively more weight updates in an epoch

+# Results: Acheived 99.48 % test accuracy in 17th Epoch (model parameters : 13706)